-Comment: The system is restricted by this Regulation.
-See sections 8.1 to 8.4 of this Certificate.
+The system is restricted by this Regulation.
+See sections 8.1 and 8.2 of this Certificate.

-Regulation: 26 CO2 emission rates for new buildings
+26 CO2 emission rates for new buildings

-Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only)
+Regulation: 26A Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Primary energy consumption rates for new buildings (applicable to Wales only)